 Our online courses are meant to be as similar to the campus courses as possible.
-The content of SJVC courses on campus and online are the same, only altered to fit an online environment.
-SJVC Online gives plenty of traditional assignments, whether those are written or assigned readings.
+The content of SJVC courses on-campus and online are the same, with minor alterations to fit an online environment.
+SJVC gives plenty of traditional assignments, whether those are written or assigned readings.
 There are also instructional presentations for students to view that can be paused and revisited as needed.
-Our online programs have a relatively fast pace, like SJVC’s campus courses.
-The only major difference is that you can choose whether you want to do your work in the mornings, afternoon or evening.
+Our online courses have a relatively fast pace, like SJVC’s campus courses.
+The only major difference is that you can choose whether you want to do your work in the morning, afternoon, or evening.

-It depends on the student and his/her needs.
-Some students might need more time than others to review or ask their instructors or classmates for clarification.
+It depends on the student and his or her needs.
 Students should plan to participate in their courses at least three days a week.
+However, some students might need more time than others to review or ask their instructors or classmates for clarification.
 While online courses offer students flexibility with their schedules, there are weekly assignments.

-In addition to SJVC Online’s instructors – who are ready to help if a student has questions, SJVC’s student advisors also check up on our online students periodically to make sure that they are on the right track.
-If a student is having trouble understanding a specific topic, falling behind, or needs to ask a question, SJVC Online student advisors can help.
+In addition to SJVC’s instructors who are ready to help if a student has questions, SJVC’s Admissions Representatives also check on our online students periodically to make sure that they are on the right track.
+If a student is having trouble understanding a specific topic, falling behind, or needs to ask a question, SJVC Admissions Representatives can help.

 All online students have access to our help desk.
 Students can contact a technical support representative who can assist them remotely.
 Even from across the country, remote access allows an SJVC technical support representative to fix a student’s problems so they can finish their work.
 If a student has a problem relevant to the coursework, they can submit a request to their instructors for help online.

 Our instructors are people who truly care about the success of our students.
 Not only are they educated in the area they teach, but they have practical experience in the field.
 No matter what the problem is, they will do their utmost to help.
 They are not only committed to the success of the student, but also the integrity of the institution, holding their students to a high standard of conduct and excellence.
 Our online instructors are 100% dedicated to student success.